What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 When this material expands, it pushes the substance in front of it, which produces a compression phase.
 When it contracts, it rarefies the substance before it, producing a rarefaction phase.

-So, there is a continuous production of the wave with alternate compression and a rarefaction phase.
-The following animation makes this point clearer.
+So, the wave is continuously produced with alternate compression and a rarefaction phase.
+The following animation makes this point more straightforward.

 Physiological effects of ultrasound therapy

-Two types of mechanisms are commonly invoked to explain the physiological effects produced by ultrasound therapy.
-These are classed as thermal and non-thermal effects.
+Two mechanisms are commonly invoked to explain the physiological effects produced by ultrasound therapy: thermal and non-thermal effects.

 Thermal effect of ultrasonic therapy

-The thermal or heating effect in the deep tissues is its most important physiological effect.
-It helps heal tissue injuries that lie deeper by improving the blood supply around the region.
+Its most important physiological effect is the thermal or heating effect in the deep tissues.
+This helps heal deeper tissue injuries by improving the blood supply around the region.

 Let us try to understand how ultrasound therapy produces heat in deeper-lying tissues.

-During the application of therapeutic ultrasound using an ultrasonic therapy machine, the energy transported by an ultrasonic beam is attenuated (loss of energy) as it passes through tissue.
+During therapeutic ultrasound applications using an ultrasonic therapy machine, the energy transported by an ultrasonic beam is attenuated (lost) as it passes through tissue.
 The energy loss is due to scattering out of the beam and absorption.
 Energy scattered out of the beam may be absorbed elsewhere in the tissue.

 We can calculate the loss of energy with this formula3: